uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-static-configuration.md

 ##### File Provider

-The Portal-Gateway can be configured using a JSON file via the File Provider.
+The Uniport-Gateway can be configured using a JSON file via the File Provider.
 Configuration via a single file or multiple files is supported.

 !!! hint "Keep it DRY"